 Though superior quality cotton is soft and breathable, it may not start that way.
 New cotton bed sheets usually feel crisp, but with every wash, they get softer.

-Disadvantages of Cotton Sheets
+Drawbacks of Cotton Sheets

 Though cotton sheets have many advantages, there are some disadvantages.
 It’s harder to find high-quality cotton sheets among the thousands of options.
 Cotton is also prone to wrinkling, and it is not environmentally friendly.